Cobham's theorem for the Gaussian integers: Introduction

 While Cobham’s theorem has been extended in many directions, one notable gap is its extension from the integers to Euclidean domains.
 In this paper, we take a first step and extend Cobham's theorem to the Gaussian integers.
 To formulate the theorem in this context, however, one must first establish what a $\beta$-automatic configuration is for a Gaussian integer $\beta$.
 In particular, this requires a numeration system with base~$\beta$.
 The numeration system for the Gaussian integers with base $\beta=-1+i$ and digits 0,1 is described by Knuth \cite[Section 4.1]{Knuth:1988}, who attributes it to Penney\cite{Penney}.
 The only Gaussian integers for which any $z\in \Z[\ii]$ has an expansion base-$\alpha$ with natural numbers as digits, are Gaussian integers $\alpha = -m\pm\ii$, with digit set $\{0,1,\dots , m^2\}$, as shown by Kátai and Szabó in \cite{Katai-Szabo}.

-In \cite{Hansel-Safer}, Hansel and Safer considered these Gaussian integers $\alpha = -m+\ii$ as a base for Gaussian numeration systems ($m\geq 1$), with digit set $\{0,1,\dots , m^2\}$.
-Any two Gaussian integers of this form must be multiplicatively independent.
-Assuming the four exponentials conjecture, Hansel and Safer showed that for such Gaussian integers, if the characteristic function of an infinite $S\subset \Z[i]$ is both $\alpha$- and $\beta$-recognizable, then it is syndetic.
-They conjectured that this set must be eventually periodic, where we recall that a configuration $(a_z)_{z\in \mathbb Z[\ii]}$ is eventually periodic if there exist $\Z$-linearly independent $p,q\in \Z[\ii]$ such that $a_z=a_{z+p}=a_{z+q}$ whenever $z\in \Z[\ii] \backslash F$ for some finite set $F$.
+In \cite{Hansel-Safer}, Hansel and Safer considered these Gaussian integers $\alpha = -m+\ii$ as a base for Gaussian numeration systems ($m\geq 1$), with nonnegative integer digit sets; Any two such Gaussian integers must be multiplicatively independent (see, eg, Theorem~\ref{thm:mult-ind}).
+Assuming the four exponentials conjecture, they showed that for such Gaussian integers, if the characteristic function $(a_z)_{z\in \mathbb Z[\ii]}$ of an infinite $S\subset \Z[i]$ is both $\alpha$- and $\beta$-recognizable, then it is syndetic.
+They conjectured that this set must be eventually periodic, i.e., there exist $\Z$-linearly independent $p,q\in \Z[\ii]$ such that $a_z=a_{z+p}=a_{z+q}$ whenever $z\in \Z[\ii] \backslash F$ for some finite set $F$.

 As a result, this extension of Cobham was left unsettled because it was thought to depend on deep analytic number theory.
 This paper shows that it does not, surprisingly, and opens up the way to Cobham for general number rings.
 We prove Cobham's theorem for the largest possible family of Gaussian numerations, with any generating finite digit set and without using the four exponentials conjecture.
 We show \begin{theorem} Let $\alpha$ and $\beta$ be two multiplicatively independent Gaussian integers with $|\alpha|, |\beta|>1$.
-If one of $\alpha$ or $\beta$ is not the root of an integer, then a configuration is $\alpha$- and $\beta$-automatic if and only if it is eventually periodic. \end{theorem} In particular, Hansel and Safer's conjecture is proved true, since $-m+i$ is not the root of an integer if $m>1$.
-The requirement that one of $\alpha$ and $\beta$ must be a root of an integer cannot be relaxed, as the characteristic function of $\mathbb N$ can be shown to be $\alpha$-automatic whenever $\alpha$ is a root of an integer.
-Multiplicatively independent Gaussian roots of integers will however obey a Semenov-type theorem \cite{Semenov,Muchnik}, see also the exposition \cite{BHMV1}, behaving like higher dimensional automatic configurations generated by a base-$k$ numeration system for $\mathbb N\times \mathbb N$, where projections of $\alpha$- and $\beta$-automatic configurations are eventually periodic along any horizontal or vertical direction.
+If one of $\alpha$ or $\beta$ is not the root of an integer, then a configuration $(a_z)_{z\in \mathbb Z[i]}$ is $\alpha$- and $\beta$-automatic if and only if it is eventually periodic. \end{theorem}